What is YouTube Kids?

 How is YouTube protecting kids who post content as a Creator or feature in videos by other Creators?

-As noted in our Terms of Service, you must be at least 13 years old to use YouTube, including posting content as a Creator.
+As noted in our Terms of Service, you must be at least 13 years old (or the applicable age in their country) to use YouTube, including posting content as a Creator.

 We also provide best practices for child safety and prominent prompts for Creators with kids in their videos to understand their legal obligations.
 In addition to securing consent, it is their responsibility to comply with all the laws, rules, and regulations applicable to kids’ appearance in their content - including required permits, wages/revenue sharing, school and education, and working environment and working hours.